How to Create Passive Income from Real Estate

 Reviewed by Dan Gatsby .

 Passive income real estate investing was once reserved for the elite ruling class.
-But advances in property technology (proptech), and changes in legislation to enable crowdfunding, have made real estate passive income accessible to investors at every level.
+But advances in property technology (proptech) and changes in legislation to enable crowdfunding have made passive income from real estate accessible to investors at every level.

 Before we explain how to create passive income from real estate, let’s define passive income.
 Passive income is money you make even when you’re not actively working.
 Rather than trading your time for wages, as with traditional income, passive income comes to you regardless of what you're doing.
 You could earn passive income while you’re sleeping or on vacation.
 Or if you've maxed out your work schedule, you can funnel your income into passive income investments to continue growing your net worth without working additional hours.
 You earn passive income without active involvement.

-And real estate is an ideal investment for earning passive income.
+Real estate is an ideal investment for earning passive income.
 With a single upfront investment, you get the potential for competitive returns on your investment when you flip it.
-Or you could even create ongoing monthly income from collecting rents while benefiting from the long-term appreciation of the property.
+You could even create ongoing monthly income from collecting rent while benefiting from the long-term appreciation of the property.

 In this article, we’ll show you: